heatherathebyne/gemstylus/README.md

   * Lots of high temperature hot glue

 AliExpress vendors sell faceting arms that take 6mm brass dops and cost as little as
 $50.
-With this, you can bring many of the bells and whistles of a $5,000 UltraTec V5 to any ancient faceting machine, or even one of those cheap Chinese machines that cost $300.
+With this, you can bring one of the bells and whistles of a $5,000 UltraTec V5 to any ancient faceting machine, or even one of those cheap Chinese machines that cost $300.